Professor Ian Cook

 Within Geography at Exeter, Ian coordinates the Cultural and Historical Geographies research group, a hive of fun-based productivity involving artists, academics, postdocs, postgrads, masters students and guests approaching geographical research, teaching and public engagement through collaborative, creative practice.
 In addition to followthethings.com, this approach to creative geographical practice has led Ian to work with artist and PhD student Paula Crutchlow and others on the Museum of Contemporary Commodities, artists Joan Gabie and Neville Gabie to create Dust, and with many others to develop his solo/collaborative practice as a LEGO memelord (kind of).

 Here, there and everywhere, Ian writes as 'Ian Cook et al' to acknowledge the collaborative nature of all of his work.
-His/their/our work is hard to own solo.
+His/their/our work is never done alone.

 1986: BSc Human Sciences, University College London, UK